bguerout/oleoduc/README.md

 ## accumulateData(callback, [options])

 Allows data to be accumulated before piping them to the next step.
-It can be used to reduce the data or to create group
+It can be used to reduce or group data

 #### Parameters